jsuarezs/trident_hybrid/README.md

     - One t2.medium EC2 running Ubuntu 18.04 Bionic working as a k3s worker node on AWS.
     - One NetApp Cloud Volumes ONTAP (CVO) of your choice, could be a single-node or HA configuration running on AWS.

+### Reference image showing NetApp ONTAP on-premises cluster replicating to Cloud Volumes ONTAP on AWS using NetApp SnapMirror

+- imagen de snapmirror hybrid

-### Reference image showing Cloud Volumes ONTAP in HA configuration on AWS
+### Reference image showing Cloud Volumes ONTAP in HA configuration on AWS connected to Elastic Container Services

 - imagen de eks + cvo

 ## Setup and testing